 “To close the gap, we need to change the way the country feels about work.
 My foundation supports SkillsUSA, because it celebrates the kind of skills that are actually in demand.
 Through excellence and competition, SkillsUSA encourages real-world training, and in the process, lays the foundation for thousands of careers in the skilled trades.
 SkillsUSA works.”

 Therefore, the idea of constant innovation is not just about technology.
 It seems like it’s more relevant than ever in the field of technical education.
-We, most of all, look forward to getting behind SkillsUSA in their future endeavours.
+We, most of all, look forward to getting behind SkillsUSA in their future endeavors.